NOVEMBER 3, 2020 GENERAL ELECTION

-The City of Lucas will hold its General and Special Election on May 2, 2020.
+The City of Lucas will hold its General and Special Election on November 3, 2020.
 The General Election will include City Council Seats 1 and 2.
-The Special Election will have on the ballot proposed City Charter amendments and renewal of the existing 1/2% sales tax dedicated towards street maintenance.
+The Special Election will have on the ballot renewal of the existing 1/2% sales tax dedicated towards street maintenance.

 |City Council Seat 1||City Council Seat 2|

-Also on the Special Election ballot is the renewal of the City’s .50% street maintenance sales tax dedication.
+Proposes the renewal of the City’s .50% street maintenance sales tax dedication.
 Sales tax is levied by the City on all goods sold within the city limits.
 The City has adopted a dedicated purpose sales tax that allocates .50% of the 2% sales tax collected for street maintenance.
 These dedicated funds will be spent to repair and maintain existing city streets.
-This dedicated revenue source for street maintenance will discontinue in September 2020.
+This dedicated revenue source for street maintenance will discontinue in December 2020 unless approved by the voters.

 PRIMARY POLLING LOCATION